MarcusGrass/pgwm/README.md

 an explanation in [EWMH.md](docs/EWMH.md), please create an issue if you have the time.
 Big shout out to [x11rb](https://github.com/psychon/x11rb) which has great safe x11 bindings!

+Even Jetbrains IDE's work without freaking out assuming `setwmname LG3D` is in your `~/.xinitrc`.

 # Why
 I love to build my old tools, so after a few years of running up against bugs that bothered my workflow and features that I wanted but were missing in other tiling WMs